GorArestakesyan/Fuji-Autosale/README.md

 ## Project Overview

-**GShop** is a full-stack e-commerce application consisting of a **React Native** mobile app and a **Node.js** backend.
+**Fuji Autosale** is a full-stack e-commerce application consisting of a **React Native** mobile app and a **Node.js** backend.
 This project is designed to ensure scalability, maintainability, and ease of use with technologies like TypeScript, React Navigation, Express.js, and MongoDB.
 The client side (React Native app) communicates with the backend to fetch and manage data.

 ## Client-side (React Native App)